NSXBet/blazesub/README.md

    - Build and validate the release
    - Generate documentation archive
    - Create GitHub release with release notes
-   - Sign the release with GPG
    - Update pkg.go.dev

-Maintainers need access to the `GPG_PRIVATE_KEY` and `GPG_PASSPHRASE` secrets for signed releases.

 ## 📄 License